Radware/radware-ansible/.github/ISSUE_TEMPLATE/---documentation-report.md

 about: Ask us about the docs
 title: ''
 labels: documentation
-assignees: natifridman, LeoBrider, zvikabraun, rdwrtac
+assignees: LeoBrider, natifridman, rdwrtac, rinatn-eng, zvikabraun

 ---